-The value of a reliable broadband connection has been on show this year with multiple lockdowns and more people deciding to work from home, and if you’re not already on the Chorus fibre network – you may now be considering it.
+The value of a reliable broadband connection has been on show over the last 18 months with multiple lockdowns and more people deciding to work from home, and if you’re not already on the Chorus fibre network – you may now be considering it.

 And we don’t blame you!
 Fibre outperforms other connection types in speed and reliability and is a dedicated, congestion-free network – which means no lagging or delays, even if the whole country is watching Tiger King on Netflix!